 Guardiola reportedly earmarked the Ukrainian as the future of his backline, having watched him impress for Shakhtar Donetsk.

 But it immediately became clear to both player and manager he couldn’t fill the brief of playing out from the back.
 He was back with Shakhtar after just one year at Camp Nou.

 Still, he left with a La Liga title to stick on his honours list, having made 12 appearances in the 2009-10 campaign.

-The Belarusian joined in the same summer as Guardiola himself, a hugely exciting time for the club and the dawn of the most successful period in the club’s history.
+The Belarusian joined in the same summer as Guardiola himself, a hugely exciting time and the dawn of the most successful period in the club’s history.

 Unfortunately for Hleb, he was a spectator on the bench for most of that treble-winning 2008-09 campaign and was subsequently shipped out on loan before a permanent transfer to Krylia Sovetov Samara in 2012.

-The Uruguayan centre-half has had a strange career, largely on the periphery of hugely successful teams.
-He won five consecutive Scudetto with Juventus for starters, two of which came during loan spells away from Barcelona.
+The Uruguayan centre-half has had a strange career, spent largely on the periphery of hugely successful teams.
+He won six Scudetti with Juventus for starters, the first and last of which came during loan spells away from Sevilla and Lazio respectively.

 He also played a key role in the Copa del Rey part of Barcelona’s 2009 treble, so his time with La Blaugrana wasn’t entirely without merit.

 12. Ibrahim Afellay

 A four-time Eredivisie title winner with PSV, it was thought the time was right for Afellay join Guardiola’s all-conquering Barcelona in 2010, following in the footsteps of the club’s many legendary Dutchmen.